Willeede/thinkalike_project/docs/CONTRIBUTING.md

     *   If your change affects the UI, include screenshots or GIFs demonstrating the changes.
     *   Select appropriate reviewers (if you know who to ask; otherwise, leave it blank).

 9.  **Code Review and Collaboration:** Project maintainers and community members will review your PR.
 They may provide feedback, request changes, or ask questions.
-Be responsive and collaborative during the review process.
-Address any feedback and make the necessary revisions.
+Be responsive and collaborative during this process.

 10. **Merge:** Once your PR is approved, a project maintainer will merge it into the `main` branch.
 Congratulations!
 Your contribution is now part of ThinkAlike.